 In other words, skincare has come a long way and has given consumers a dizzying array of choices when it comes to the pursuit of flawless, young-looking skin.
 Here’s a look at some of the latest trends in skincare.
 Only time will tell if they are here to stay or end up as a fad!

 Skin Cleansing Brushes

-These are perhaps one of the most innovative trends in skincare to hit the market.
+These are perhaps some of the most innovative trends in skincare to hit the market.
 The concept is based on the idea that automated brushes' action helps to remove more buildup and pollutants than washing or scrubs can on their own.
-This anti-aging product is touted to open pores more efficiently so that a beauty product applied after use can achieve better penetration.
+In addition, this anti-aging product is touted to open pores more efficiently so that a beauty product applied after use can achieve better penetration.

 The caveat (of course, there is one) is that it shouldn't be used more than a couple of times a week because it could dry skin out and even cause irritation and redness.
-Those with rosacea or other issues, such as sensitive skin, should not use skin cleansing brushes.
-For those who want to try this beauty gadget, it won’t come cheaply.
+Also, those with rosacea or other issues, such as sensitive skin, should not use skin cleansing brushes.
+Finally, for those who want to try this beauty gadget, it won’t come cheaply.
 Some versions cost between $100 and $200.